NelsonPython/Enviro/saveData.md

 <h1>Sending sensor data in csv or json format</h1>

-You can post data to any popular data marketplace by sending it in csv or json format.
+<b>You can post data to any popular data marketplace by sending it in csv or json format</b>

 For teaching purposes, csvEnviro.py will save sensor data in text format in a csv file called enviro.csv.
-Saving data in text format and saving data onboard Enviro are not recommended for experiments that gather large quantities of data.
+However, saving data in text format and saving data onboard Enviro are not recommended for experiments that gather large quantities of data.

 <h3>csv</h3>